wirespecter/reana-workflow-engine-serial/docs/userguide.rst

 Writing a ``reana.yaml`` file
 -----------------------------

-Let's assuming we have created an analysis that is condensed in a single bash script, ``myanalysis.sh``.
-Our workflow consists of a single command:
+Let's assuming you have created an analysis that is condensed in a single bash script, ``myanalysis.sh``.
+Your workflow consists of a single command:

 .. code-block:: console

     $ bash myanalysis.sh

-So the single command in yaml list format is:
+So the single command in ``yaml`` list format is:

 .. code-block:: yaml

     commands:
     - bash myanalysis.sh

-To be able to run a command we need to have the tool for it available in our environment, i.e. the docker image.
-So for this example we need a docker image with bash installed, like the official bash image ``library/bash``.
-We add it in the following way:
+To be able to run a command you need to have the tool for it available in your environment, i.e. the docker image.
+So for this example you need a docker image with bash installed, like the official bash image ``library/bash``.
+You can add it in the following way:

 .. code-block:: yaml